transparency-everywhere/universeOS/docu/roadmap.md

     Decrypts Key and stores it in Key Database

-(if one user is fucked, all groups the user has joined are fucked) enter password when joining the group(forbid same password as the user password) joining groups prob only invite users who are online
+(if one user is fucked, all groups the user has joined are fucked) enter password when joining the group(forbid same password as the user password, forget password procedure) joining groups prob only invite users who are online